MidnightSkyUniverse/lThere/README.md

 So we attempt to scrap last post of each page that is selected scrapping.
 We select places that have facebook page stored in our database and have not been scraped yet.

-In table LocalResults.processed I store value 1 if the place was processed once, and if lunch was not found on the post for ANY reason, I attempt to scan that page following day one more time.
+In table LocalResults.processed I set value 1 if the place was processed once, and if lunch was not found on the post for ANY reason, I attempt to scan that page following day one more time.
 If the facebook has posts that are older than 14 days I set LocalResults.processed to 9 immediately